Indian Ocean: Trade

-The Indian Ocean provides major sea routes connecting the Middle East, Africa, and East Asia with Europe and the Americas.
+The Indian Ocean provides major sea routes connecting Africa, as well as West, South, Southeast, and East Asia with Europe and the Americas.
 It carries a particularly heavy traffic of petroleum and petroleum products from the oil fields of the Persian Gulf and Indonesia.
 Large reserves of hydrocarbons are being tapped in the offshore areas of Saudi Arabia, Iran, India, and Western Australia.
 An estimated 40% of the world's offshore oil production comes from the Indian Ocean.
-Beach sands rich in heavy minerals, and offshore placer deposits are actively exploited by bordering countries, particularly India, Pakistan, South Africa, Indonesia, Sri Lanka, and Thailand.
+Beach sands rich in heavy minerals and offshore placer deposits are actively exploited by bordering countries, particularly India, Pakistan, South Africa, Indonesia, Sri Lanka, and Thailand.